kannibalox/pyrosimple/docs/advanced.md

 setup.

 So how does this work?
-When a `.torrent` file is notified for loading via `inotify`, it\'s parsed and contained data is put into variables that can be used in the command templates.
+When a `.torrent` file is notified for loading via `inotify`, it's parsed and contained data is put into variables that can be used in the command templates.
 In order to get an idea what variables are available, you can dump the templating namespace for a metafile to the console, by calling the `watch` job directly.